 Why?
-When you're scrubbing the ride's dirt of your bike, you're also invariably picking up mold spores, and if you lock those and your brush fibers in an airtight environment with moisture, you'll get mold.
+When you're scrubbing the dirt off your bike, you're also invariably picking up mold spores and various other biological oddities, and if you lock those and your brush fibers in an airtight environment with moisture, you'll get mold.
 This isn't unique to our brushes, and it applies to anything, really, including your dank, muddy kit at the bottom of your race bag.
 If mold happens, it'll wash off, but it's better to just avoid it.

 What Bike shops carry Service Course products?

-Our products are available in our online store and select retailers.
+Our products are available in our online store and at select retailers.

 If you're a shop interested in selling our products, please get in touch.